- School Visits

 - About Us

-One of the guiding principles of the Connected Learning Vehicle is coherence, whereby students are offered a broad education that makes strong links across Mathematics, Science, English and Social Science learning areas.
-Students have a learning ratio of one teacher to 30 students, with most Connected lessons having 60 students to two teachers, plus teacher-aides.
+At Rolleston College Horoeka Haemata, learners in Year 9 and 10 are part of a Connected Learning Class.
+This class is where learners are exposed to the Mathematics, Science, English and Social Science learning areas from the New Zealand Curriculum.
+Learners have a learning ratio of one teacher to 30 learners, with most Connected lessons having 60 learners to two teachers, plus teacher-aides.